 How to Pray for Your Guests

-When you pray for your guests and people within the church Body, have a listening ear.
-Listen to what the Holy Spirit is saying and be quick to respond to his voice.
+When you pray for your guests and people within the church body, have a listening ear.
+Listen to what the Holy Spirit is saying and be quick to respond to His voice.
 Be sure not to get that backwards.
 Our tendency is to speak first in the name of “listening” to see what God will do.
-No, first listen to the Holy Spirit, and when he tells you to speak, speak.
-Until he speaks, love on them.
+No, first listen to the Holy Spirit, and when He tells you to speak, speak.
+Until He speaks, love on them.

 Kingdom Focus

 One final note.
-Some may read this article and think to themselves, “Now that is a great strategy to get people to attend out church”.
+Some may read this article and think to themselves, “Now that is a great strategy to get people to attend our church”.
 If that is you, you have missed the point entirely.
 The objective is not to get people to attend your church.
 Let me say that again, and this time, I’ll write it slowly.
 The objective is not to get people to attend your church.
-The one and only objective is to make disciples by loving with the love of the Father.
+The one and only objective is to make disciples, by loving with the love of the Father.
 That’s what Jesus did.
 Do not play “Holy Spirit”.
-Selflessly love with his focus in mind, pointing people to the Father.
+Selflessly love with His focus in mind, pointing people to the Father.
 It is the Father that heals and restores.
 As a servant, your act of kindness bathed in love is like medicine in the hand of God.